Geodesics in Jet Space

-for $u_i (t), i < k$. \begin{backgroundtheorem} (See \cite{Monroy1},\cite{Monroy2},\cite{Monroy3}.)
-Let $F(x)$ be a polynomial of degree at most $k$.
-Then any solution $\gamma(t)= (x(t), u_k (t), u_{k-1}(t), \ldots, u_0 (t))$ to the ODEs (\ref{F-curve1}, \ref{F-curve2}, \ref{eq:u}, \ref{eq:horiz}) is a geodesic in $J^k$ with $t$ being arclength.
-Conversely, for any arc-length parameterized geodesic $\gamma(t)$ there is a polynomial $F(x)$ of degree $k$ or less such that $\gamma(t)$ satisfies these ODEs. \end{backgroundtheorem} We give an alternate proofs of this theorem of Anzaldo-Meneses and Monroy-Perez in .
-Appendix A. Another alternative proof makes up the final paragraph of section \ref{sec: mag space}.
+for $u_k (t)$.
+The result is a plane curve $c(t) = (x(t), u_k (t))$, $c: I \to \R^2$.
+We can always take this interval $I$ to be the whole real line $I = \R$.
+Horizontally lift this plane curve $c$ to form its horizontal lift $\gamma: \R \to J^k$ using the $k$ `triangular' ODEs (\ref{eq:horiz}) of horizontal lifting.
+Due to the initial conditions going in to horizontal lift, this is not one curve, but a $k$-parameter affine family of such curves parameterized by, for example $u_i (0)$. \begin{backgroundtheorem} (See \cite{Monroy1,Monroy2,Monroy3}.)
+The above prescription yields a geodesic in $J^k$ parameterized by arclength.
+Conversely, any arc-length parameterized geodesic in $J^k$ can be achieved by this prescription applied to some polynomial $F(x)$ of degree $k$ or less. \end{backgroundtheorem} We give an alternate proof of this theorem in Appendix A and a second alternative proof makes up the final paragraph of section \ref{sec: mag space}.